 How Does Acupuncture Work?

-According to Asian Medical Philosophy, most digestive disorders are due to disharmony in the spleen and stomach.
+According to Asian Medical Philosophy, any disease is a manifestation of the disbalance of the Qi energy in 12 meridians.
+For example, most digestive disorders are due to disharmony in the spleen and stomach.
 The spleen plays a central part in the health and vitality of the body, taking a lead role in the assimilation of nutrients and the support of an individual’s physical strength.
 It turns the digested food from the stomach into valuable nutrients and qi (energy).
 The functioning of the “middle” is the key to all aspects of vitality.
 By taking into account a person’s constitution and various symptoms, a treatment plan is designed specifically for the individual to bring their “middle” back into harmony and optimize the proper functioning of the digestive system.
 A variety of techniques used during treatment including acupuncture, lifestyle/dietary recommendations, and energetic exercises to restore digestive health.

 For more questions and answers regarding this excellent method of Acupuncture, please read below: